 The replacement for the unworkable physical transmission right is the financial transmission right (FTR) to collect the difference in the locational prices (Hogan, 1992).
 Spot electricity prices are volatile, and this transmission spot price is even more volatile.
-The FTR is the right to collect the difference in the locational prices.3 In effect, the FTR is paid the equivalent of a physical right sold at the real-time spot price without the necessity of actually trading the physical right.
-This provides a hedge for real-time physical transactions between locational prices between the source and sink; this charge is the net of the spot price value of the generation injection at its source and the spot price cost of the load withdrawal at its sink.
+The FTR is the right to collect the difference in the locational prices.
+In effect, the FTR is paid the equivalent of a physical right sold at the real-time spot price without the necessity of actually trading the physical right.
+This provides a hedge for realtime physical transactions between locations.
+A physical transaction incurs a spot transmission charge equal to the difference in the locational prices between the source and sink; this charge is the net of the spot price value of the generation injection at its source and the spot price cost of the load withdrawal at its sink.
 The payment to the owner of an FTR is this same difference in locational prices.
 If the physical transaction and the FTR are exactly matched, then the net payments cancel as though the schedule had used a physical transmission right.
 From the perspective of the physical schedule, the cost of connecting the source to the destination is the cost of acquiring the FTR.
-Acquisition of an FTR in advance, at a known price provides a hedge for the possibly volatile difference in real-time locational prices between a source and a sink.
+Acquisition of an FTR in advance, at a known price, provides a hedge for the possibly volatile difference in real-time locational prices between a source and a sink.